aurelia/aurelia/docs/user-docs/developer-guides/router-lite/getting-started.md

 <!-- TODO(Sayan): add link to the detailed configuration section -->

+{% hint style="info" %}
+To know more about the different configuration options for router-lite, please refer the [documentation](router-configuration.md) on that topic.
+{% endhint %}

 ## Create the routable components

 For this example, we have a root component which is `MyApp`.